eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_23_One_mans_meat_is_another_mans_poison.md

 Robert was delighted to see me and **equally** pleased with my little gift.

-I left the bag in the hall and Robert and I went into the living-room where we talked for a couple of hours.
+I left the bag in the hall and Robert and I went into the living room where we talked for a couple of hours.

 I had forgotten all about the snails when Robert suddenly said that I must stay to dinner.